 A personal experience

 Within a few weeks of becoming a Southern Cross member, Craig himself made a claim - for a condition called Dupuytren's disease, which, while not painful, prevented his hands working properly.
-His health insurance enabled him to access at $12,000 operation, from which he's now fully recovered.
+His health insurance enabled him access to a $12,000 operation, from which he's now fully recovered.